Join us for our Winter Business Intensive and/or our Summer Workshop Series.

 Typical Topics Covered:

-SFS students explore various production methods and farming enterprises on farms that are thriving in East TN.
-Students will also have the opportunity to meet peers and experienced farmers, gaining confidence and knowledge to fit their farm business needs.
+Participants will have the opportunity to explore various production methods and farming enterprises on farms that are thriving in East TN.
+They will also have the opportunity to meet peers and experienced farmers, gaining confidence and knowledge to fit their farm business needs.

 Winter Field School